China rockfish: Fisheries

 China rockfish are an important component of the live fish fishery.
 There has been no formal stock assessment for this species and it is managed as a species within the Nearshore Rockfish group regulated by the Pacific Fishery Management Council.
 Commercial fishing methods include hook and line, longline, and trapping.
 It is also important as a recreational fishing quarry.

 Stock status

 A stock assessment of China rockfish conducted in 2015 estimated the stock to be at 28% of unfished level in California, but less depleted in Oregon and Washington, at 62% and 73%, respectively.
-However, the stock in California waters (which only included the area up to Cape Mendocino) was estimated as showing an increasing trend in abundance, as this area had seen larger reductions in catch than the other areas.
+However, the stock in California waters (which included only the area up to Cape Mendocino) was estimated as showing an increasing trend in abundance, as this area had seen larger reductions in catch than the other areas.